-Phone: 33 (0)1 60 72 48 50
+Phone: +33 1 60 72 48 50

 Leadership, Team Dynamics, Personal and Professional Development and Change, Coaching and Group Facilitation Skills

-Gianpiero’ research on the personal foundations of leaders’ development received the GMAC Award for the most significant contribution to graduate management education and the Outstanding Article Award from the Academy of Management Learning & Education journal.
-His work has been featured in a range of media including the BBC, Financial Times, The Economist, The Wall Street Journal, BusinessWeek and Forbes.
-He writes regularly on the Harvard Business Review.
-He chaired the World Economic Forum’s Global Agenda Council on new models of leadership and was shortlisted for the “Leadership” award by Thinkers50, the ranking of the most influential management thinkers in the world.
+Gianpiero’s research has appeared, or is forthcoming, in leading academic journals including Administrative Science Quarterly, Academy of Learning & Education, and Organization Studies.
+His work on the personal foundations of leader's development received the GMAC Award for the most significant contribution to graduate management education and the Best Article Award of the Academy of Management Learning & Education.
+Gianpiero writes regularly for the Harvard Business Review, and for four of the past five years, his essays have been included among the "ideas that shaped management".
+His work has been featured in various media including the BBC, Financial Times, The Economist, and Businessweek.
+He has chaired the World Economic Forum’s Global Agenda Council on new models of leadership and was shortlisted for the Leadership Award by Thinkers50, the ranking of the most influential management thinkers in the world.

-Gianpiero taught the "Leading People and Groups" core course in the INSEAD MBA for five years, receiving the students' Outstanding Teacher Award.
-He has also received several Dean's Commendations for Teaching Excellence in MBA and Executive Education.
-Gianpiero has held Visiting Professor positions at the Harvard Business School, and at Copenhagen Business School where he received teaching awards in the MBA and EMBA.
-Prior to joining INSEAD, he contributed to executive programs and to the MBA at IMD.
+Gianpiero taught the Leading People and Groups core course in the INSEAD MBA programme for five years, receiving the Outstanding Teacher Award.
+He currently teaches the Practical Wisdom in Business core course.
+He has received numerous Dean's Commendations for Teaching Excellence in both MBA and Executive Education programmes.
+He has held visiting professor positions at the Harvard Business School and at Copenhagen Business School.
+Prior to joining INSEAD, he contributed regularly to executive education and MBA programmes at the IMD in Switzerland.

-- Identity Workspaces for Leadership Development
+- Book Chapters - Identity Workspaces for Leadership Development - Sage

-- Beyond "Fun and Games": Outdoor Activities for Meaningful Leadership Development
+- Book Chapters - Beyond "Fun and Games": Outdoor Activities for Meaningful Leadership Development - FT Prentice Hall

-- The Merchandising of Leadership
+- Book Chapters - The Merchandising of Leadership - Wiley